-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Answering these questions will help you plan a webinar that’s laser-focused on improving your attendees’ lives.

-For instance, Teachable does a great job with their webinars because they know that their audience:
+For instance, Teachable does a great job with its webinars because it knows that its audience:

 - Is composed of people dreaming of creating their own profitable online courses…